andyLaurito92/books-summaries/investing-for-dummies/chapter1-exploring-your-investmenet-choices.md

 For example, if a home is valued at €300,000 and the remaining mortgage is €200,000, the owner's equity is €100,000.

+*TIP* Ultimately, to make your money grow much faster than inflation and taxes, you must take some risks.
+Any investment that has real growth potential also has shrinkage potential!

+### Running a small business

+Full time investment :)

+## Generating Income from lending investments

+Other type of investment: Lending your money.
+Example: By keeping money in the bank

+Bonds is a type of lending investment: When you purchase a bond that's been issued by the government or a company, you agree to lend your money for a predetermined period of time and receive a particular rate of interest.
+A bond may pay you 4% of interest over the next 10 years, for example.

+*Important Note:* An investor's return from lending investments is typicall *limited* to the original investment + interest payments.
+If you lend your money to Argentina through one of its bonds that matures in, say, 8 year, and Argentina starts to be the lighthouse of the free world and triples it's size, you won't share in its growth.
+Argentina's stockholders and ownership investors reap the rewards of the country's success, but as a bondholder, you don't: You simply get interest and the face value of the bond back at maturity